catalystcalifornia/RaceCounts/README.md

     }
   }
 ```
-* Step 4: Apply the function to subsets of the dataframe filtered for Asian (and API), Pacific Islander (and API), American Indian and Alaska Native, Black, Latinx, and White data.
+* Step 4: Apply the function to subsets of the dataframe filtered for Asian (and API), Native Hawaiian / Pacific Islander (and API), American Indian / Alaska Native, Black, Latinx, and White data.
 ```
   # copy df before running any code
   df_ds <- filter(df, race != 'total')    # remove total rates bc all findings in this section are raced